kubk/mobx-log/README.md

 ...

 const counterStore = useLoggableLocalObservable(() => {
   loggableName: 'counter', // <-- Required.
-You'll get TS type error or runtime exception (if you aren't using TS) if you forget about it
+You'll get TS type error if you forget about it
   count: 0,
   increment: () => this.count++,
 })